404-unfound/404unfound/CONTRIBUTING.md

 ```
 Note that `pfp`, `linkedin`, `github`, `twitter` and  `personal` are **optional** fields.

-2. Ensure that you replace the placeholders with your actual information.
+3. Ensure that you replace the placeholders with your actual information.

-3. If you are adding a profile picture, add it to the `static/profile_pics/` directory.
+4. If you are adding a profile picture, add it to the `static/profile_pics/` directory.

 ## Submitting Your Changes

-1. Fork this repository to your GitHub account.
-2. Create a new branch for your changes:
+1. Create a new branch for your changes:
 ```git
 git checkout -b your-feature
 ```
-3. Commit your changes with clear and concise messages.
+2. Commit your changes with clear and concise messages.
-4. Push your changes to your forked repository:
+3. Push your changes to your forked repository:
 ```git
 git push origin your-feature
 ```
-5. Create a pull request (PR) to the main branch of the 404unfound repository.
+4. Create a pull request (PR) to the main branch of the 404unfound repository.
 Include a descriptive title and provide details about your changes in the PR description.
-6. Your PR will be reviewed, and if everything is in order, it will be merged :D
+5. Your PR will be reviewed, and if everything is in order, it will be merged :D

 Thank you for contributing to the 404unfound CTF Team repository!